AssistList Internship

 Future Implementations:

-1. Survey to gather insights on the effectiveness of the answer
+1. Consider adding a survey to gather insights on the effectiveness of the answers

-2. Media content to better explain the answer
+2. Consider adding media contents to better explain the answer

 Survey